 Scores on Doors

-Council supported the roll-out of the NSW Food Authority Scores on Doors Program across Penrith from 1 July 2016, so the community can see the food safety inspection results of local food businesses, providing another incentive for businesses to maintain high levels of food safety.
+Council supported the roll-out of the NSW Food Authority Scores on Doors Program across Penrith from 1 July 2016.
+The community can see the food safety inspection results of local food businesses, providing another incentive for businesses to maintain high levels of food safety.
 Visit our Scores on Doors page for more information.

 Food Safety Supervisors

-Most food businesses in NSW are required by law to appoint at least one trained Food Safety Supervisor and penalties may apply if your business does not comply with the requirements.
+Most food businesses in NSW are required by law to appoint at least one trained Food Safety Supervisor and penalties may apply if your business does not comply.
 For more information visit the Food Safety Supervisor section of the NSW Food Authority website.

 Mobile food vending